Guide To Paris' Musée Marmottan Monet

 As my love affair with the book giving boy waned, so too did my love of impressionism.

 My artistic taste evolved.
-I no longer liked the impressionists' syrypy faux take on life, pastel colors, and their endless pretty scenes of rosy cheeked young women, haystacks, and flowers.
-I found Impressionism trite, superficial, and unchallenging.
+I no longer liked the impressionists' syrupy faux take on life, pastel colors, and their endless pretty scenes of rosy cheeked young women and haystacks.
+I found most Impressionist works trite, superficial, and unchallenging.

 The Jamais Vu Phenomenon